Transition words: why and how to use them

 What can I do to improve?

-There are several reasons why you may be able to improve your transition game.
+There are several potential problem areas when it comes to transition words.
 Let’s start with the good news: everyone uses transition words in some way.
 There are very few authors who never use the words ‘and’, ‘but’, ‘or’, and the like.
 Using them correctly or frequently enough, however, doesn’t come natural to everyone.
 Using transition words correctly requires a couple of things.
 You have to:

 - Know the transition words, obviously;